auzty/docker-windows-basic/lessons/01-Building-Image/README.md

 The localhost:8000 should said `Hello There` instead `It works!` (default)

+## Important Part on Building Docker Images

+- Docker Images command should be running as foreground (not background), the `httpd-foreground` are scritp that will run `httpd` service on foreground. you can check the script on their official repo https://github.com/docker-library/httpd/blob/f3b7fd9c8ef59d1ad46c8b2a27df3e02d822834f/2.4/alpine/httpd-foreground
+- If Docker Images command are background service, the container will be stopped immediately after running.
+  > docker run --rm -p 8000:80 imagename:tagname echo hello
+  the command above will run one time, displaying `hello` and then the container will stopped
+- There are only one process per container (best practices), but if need more that one process, other software are needed http://supervisord.org/ (that will not cover in this repo)

 # Pushing Docker Image

 After building an images, and to distribute the images to other server, we need to push our images to registry repository ( you can create your own registry, or using public dockerhub registry or other)